SynthForensics: Benchmarking and Evaluating People-Centric Synthetic Video Deepfakes: Benchmark Construction: Extended Details

 \subsubsection{Positive Prompt Construction}

-To ensure semantic consistency, we focused primarily on establishing a robust pipeline for \textit{positive prompt} construction.
-We adopted a semantic decomposition strategy inspired by HunyuanVideo~\cite{kong2024hunyuanvideo}.
-Instead of relying on a single unstructured caption, we employed the Vision-Language Model (VLM) VideoLLaMA 3~\cite{zhang2025videollama} to extract a unified set of seven semantic fields from each source video:
+To ensure semantic consistency, we focused primarily on establishing a robust pipeline for positive prompt construction.
+We adopted a semantic decomposition strategy inspired by HunyuanVideo~\citep{kong2024hunyuanvideo}: instead of relying on a single unstructured caption, we employed the Vision-Language Model (VLM) VideoLLaMA 3~\citep{zhang2025videollama} to extract a unified set of eight semantic fields from each source video:

-\begin{itemize} \item Short Description: A concise synopsis summarizing the primary subject and spatial context in 1-2 sentences, used for high-level semantic anchoring. \item Dense Description: The comprehensive narrative layer of the prompt.
-It intertwines fine-grained details of the subject's appearance and specific actions with dynamic camera maneuvers (e.g., tracking shots, pans), ensuring that motion is semantically coupled with the visual content. \item Background: A dedicated description of the environment in which the subject is situated.
-This field isolates fixed and mobile environmental elements to maintain depth consistency and prevent subject-background bleeding. \item Style: Specifies the visual aesthetic or media genre (e.g., "Documentary", "Cinematic", "News Broadcast"), enforcing stylistic coherence with the source distribution. \item Shot Type: Identifies the camera's perspective and dynamics.
-It combines the framing size (e.g., "Aerial shot", "Close-up", "Medium shot") with specific camera movement descriptors (e.g., "Pan", "Zoom", "Static shot") to fully characterize the cinematographer's visual approach. \item Lighting: details the illumination properties of the scene, capturing specific attributes such as light source direction, hardness (e.g., "Chiaroscuro"), and color temperature. \item Atmosphere: Encapsulates the emotional resonance or mood of the video (e.g., "Tense", "Serene", "Mysterious"), guiding the generator's tone beyond mere physical description. \end{itemize}
+\begin{itemize} \item \textit{Short Description}: A concise synopsis summarizing the primary subject and spatial context in 1--2 sentences, used for high-level semantic anchoring. \item \textit{Dense Description}: The comprehensive narrative layer of the prompt, capturing fine-grained details of the subject's appearance, specific actions, and the dynamic evolution of the scene over time. \item \textit{Background}: A dedicated description of the environment in which the subject is situated.
+This field isolates fixed and mobile environmental elements to maintain depth consistency and prevent subject-background bleeding. \item \textit{Style}: Specifies the visual aesthetic or media genre (e.g., ``Documentary'', ``Cinematic'', ``News Broadcast''), enforcing stylistic coherence with the source distribution. \item \textit{Shot Type}: Identifies the framing size of the shot (e.g., ``Aerial shot'', ``Close-up'', ``Medium shot''). \item \textit{Camera Movement}: Captures the camera dynamics descriptors (e.g., ``Pan'', ``Zoom'', ``Static shot''). \item \textit{Lighting}: Details the illumination properties of the scene, capturing specific attributes such as light source direction, hardness (e.g., ``Chiaroscuro''), and color temperature. \item \textit{Atmosphere}: Encapsulates the emotional resonance or mood of the video (e.g., ``Tense'', ``Serene'', ``Mysterious''), guiding the generator's tone beyond mere physical description. \end{itemize}